BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 # Funding a wallet

 A user will need to fund their wallet with some bitcoin to begin using it.
-When the user funds a wallet for the first time they are likely to be introduced to new concepts that need to be clearly explained.
+When the user funds a wallet for the first time, they are likely to be introduced to new concepts that need to be clearly explained.
 The design flows around funding a wallet can range from simple to complex, depending on your application's target audience and which services you offer to streamline the process.

 <div class="image-slide-gallery">